material-motion/material-motion/starmap/specifications/operators/gesture/centroid.md

 library: streams
 depends_on:
   - /starmap/specifications/primitives/gesture_recognizers/GestureRecognizer
-  - /starmap/specifications/streams/operators/foundation/$._map
+  - /starmap/specifications/operators/foundation/_map
 streamtype:
   in: GestureRecognizer
   out: Point
 ---

-# $<GestureRecognizer>.centroid specification
+# centroid specification

 This is the engineering specification for the `MotionObservable` operator `centroid` that operates on GestureRecognizer value types.